This the social studies curriculum from Center School, Minneapolis.

 - Environmental Activism, Internal colonies, storehouses of The corporate elite) (“Struggles for the Land”, Churchill “All Our Relations”, LaDuke)

 - Getting off the Horse (allowing Indians to be contemporary) (See Deloria, Means)

-Objective: Students get to know more about each other and build a relation
+Objective: Students get to know more about each other and build relationships

 Key: Teacher has to focus on the students responses and figure out what common ground they share with that student.
 This can be used as a relation building tool.